KPMisParrot/Fortnite-Streamed-Maps-Archive/README.md

 As of now I will not be sharing how to load these in the editor as it can be used as an exploit to access UEFN creators maps.

 Fortnite Reload wasn't streamed from the servers until 32.00 when Reload Oasis was added.
+Fortnite Reload as of 36.30+ downloads a base set of paks for the lighting.

 # Blitz Royale